-Christmas 2020 is likely to be very different for most of us.
-But, whatever else is happening, we can still do something special for the dogs in our lives.
-Much as we love them, we’ve probably never appreciated them as much as we have this year!
+Christmas is an exciting time for humans and is also a time when we can do something special for the dogs in our lives.
+Christmas is a time that we can show our dogs how loved and appreciated they are.
 Vicky Carne, The Dog Coach, shares her ideas to give your dogs the Christmas Day they deserve.

 Just because you're planning a Champagne brunch, doesn't mean your dog will be happy to skip breakfast.
 Maybe one member of the family should be given responsibility for checking the dog's not been forgotten, and that they're not getting into trouble stealing food that might be dangerous or chewing presents left lying around.

 Some dogs love being part of any excitement going.
 Others not so much.
 Make sure your dog has access to a quiet comfortable corner if they need a break.

 Food is a large part of our Christmas Day, don't leave your dog out.
 Perhaps start their day off with a frozen stuffed Kong.
 It will keep your dog happily occupied while you get on with your own food prep.